Gormenghast (series): Titus Groan

 The story begins with the birth of the eponymous Titus, as the heir to the throne of the House of Groan, and finishes just over a year later with his "Earling" or formal investiture as the seventy-seventh Earl of Groan, after the untimely death of his father Sepulchrave.
 As Titus is only an infant in this novel, he plays a minor role.
 The main plot therefore follows the somewhat bizarre inhabitants of Gormenghast Castle, and in particular chronicles the rise to power of Steerpike, a scheming kitchen boy.
 Steerpike successfully destroys the existing order of the castle by inciting the power-hungry and shunned twin sisters of Sepulchrave, Cora and Clarice, to burn Sepulchrave's beloved library.
 This event drives Sepulchrave into madness and eventually into taking his own life.
 Although Cora and Clarice are not exposed as the perpetrators of the fire, they are now under Steerpike's power.
-A subplot involves the feud between Sepulchrave's loyal servant Flay and the chef Swelter, which ends with them fighting and Swelter being killed.
+A subplot involves the feud between Sepulchrave's loyal servant Flay and the chef Swelter, which ends in a fight to the death.